BrendanCooney/marketing-for-devs-blog/README.md

 DevMark Introduction

 DevMark is a blog that is designed for Developers who have no marketing skills.
 Our posts get developers thinking about how to get their new products out there once they have been created and deployed.
+This is the base of a project that I would like to expand on with many more posts to help developers when they are at the level of producing a great product.

 View Live:
 [Devmark Site](https://devmark-073af775bfae.herokuapp.com/)